Honors Contract

 Students must have a GPA of at least 3.0 before attempting a course with an Honors Contract (some departments may require a higher GPA).
 Contracts specify that the student must earn at least a B grade for the course to count for Honors credit (the student receives standard credit for grades of B- or below).

 Honors contracts must be in courses that are 3000 level or higher.
-Contracts cannot be done in courses being taught by teaching assistants, part-time faculty, or those listed as Staff, without the prior approval of the department chair and the Honors College Dean.
-Honors contracts are not usually allowed in courses where an Honors version of the course is offered by that department.
+Contracts cannot be done in courses being taught by teaching assistants, part-time faculty, or those listed as Staff, without the prior approval of the department chair and the Associate Vice Provost for the Honors College.